JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

 ## Debugging the application

+`This feature is only supported in the Ultimate edition.`

 In order to debug the application using IntelliJ IDEA, we need to perform two steps:

 1. Install the [JetBrains Chrome Extension](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji?hl=en) which allows debugging inside IntelliJ IDEA via Chrome.
 This is useful for any type